 Traders can easily make use of tools available on the platform to analyse trends and set a winning strategy.
 Analysis can include currency charts but also economic and political events.

-What factors influence currency in Forex?
+What factors influence currency in Online Trading?

 maintain an economic report calendar.
 The most important important economic news to look for are as follows: